prashant-kikani/prashant-kikani.github.io/_posts/2021-7-7-reel-life.markdown

 ## Detachment from real life.

 This urge of showing our bright and happy moments via social media sometimes doesn't allow us to enjoy and observe the richness and nuances of real life.
+It's a form of <a href="https://prashantkikani.com/blog/desire-to-be-liked" target="_blank">approval seeking</a>.
 Sometimes people are more interested in taking photos, to post them on social media, than just truly enjoying and feeling the moment.

 If we think about it, social media is meant to be a place where you share things about your life, and to tell your friends "what's going on with you?".
 Basically, to keep connected with society, hence "social" media.